shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 ### Asynchronous example

-In the asynchronous example, the customer gets redirected to an external payment provider, which then in return has to redirect your customer back to your shop.
-Therefore, you first need to redirect your customer to the payment provider by returning a `RedirectResponse`.
+In the asynchronous example, the customer gets redirected to an external payment provider, which then, in return, has to redirect your customer back to your shop.
+Therefore, you must first redirect your customer to the payment provider by returning a `RedirectResponse`.

-Also you need a `finalize` method to properly handle your customer, when he was returned back to your shop.
+Also, you need a `finalize` method to properly handle your customer when he was returned to your shop.
 This is where you check the payment state and set the order transaction state accordingly.

 Let's have a look at an example implementation of your custom asynchronous payment handler: